 Curcumin, on the other hand, is the main bioactive ingredient in turmeric.

-It is available only as a supplement.
+It is extracted from turmeric and sold as a supplement.

-Curcumin is not unique to turmeric — it is also found in ginger, another spice with a long history of medicinal use.
+Curcumin is not unique to turmeric; it is also found in ginger, another spice with a long history of medicinal use.

-Proven Benefits of Curcumin Over Turmeric
+Proven Benefits of Curcumin vs Turmeric

-Many websites make unrealistic claims about turmeric.
+Many websites make unrealistic claims about turmeric supplements.

 A few natural health websites boldly state that turmeric has been proven beneficial for over 600 ailments.